mneri/csv/README.md

 ## Motivation
 The code of most of the parsers you can find online is bloated and complicated.
 I wanted make a parsers that was brief, clean and easy to understand.

-The parsing algorithm of `mneri/csv` is less than
-[30 lines of code](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/CsvReader.java#L169).
+The algorithm of `mneri/csv` is less than [30 lines of code](https://github.com/mneri/csv/blob/master/src/main/java/me/mneri/csv/CsvReader.java#L169).

 ## Performances
 It is fast.
 My preliminary tests show that the speed of `mneri/csv` is comparable to the speed of [uniVocity](https://github.com/uniVocity/univocity-parsers), one of the fastest csv parsers.
 I submitted a pull request to their [benchmark](https://github.com/uniVocity/csv-parsers-comparison), yet to be approved.

+Memory consumption is also low.
+You can run uniVocity benchmark with a 1MB JVM (`-Xmx1m`).

 ## Example
 Let `Person` be a POJO.